 As previously discussed, I am in love with Harry Potter- the books, not the person.
 You can see just a glimpse with this House Points Incentive Activity we made.
 But the crown jewel of all my Harry Potter Crafts and Activities is this party.
 For her 11th Birthday, my niece was allowed to have some friends over for a sleepover.
 When my sister asked her about who she wanted she said, “Can I go over to Auntie Jessica’s instead and have a Harry Potter Party?”
 Is that the sweetest thing you ever heard?
 So my sister called me to see if it was okay.
 I was thrilled.
 And got straight to work!

-The Master Plan was that her birthday party was like an open house to the school.
-We would do an activity from most of the main Hogwarts classes, and she would get a report card to take home at the end.
-So the first thing I needed to do was to invite her to the Open House.
-I know that a teacher from Hogwarts would visit Muggle parents to invite students to Hogwarts, but I thought the more traditional sending of an owl would be more exciting for her- especially since Prof. McGonagall was probably busy.
+The master plan was that my niece’s birthday party was like an open house to the Hogwarts School of Witchcraft and Wizardry.
+We would do an activity from most of the main Hogwarts classes, including Divination, Ancient Runes, Charms and Potions.
+As they went, the children would get a report card, which they could take home at the end.
+So the first thing I needed to do was to invite her to the Hogwarts School Open House.
+I know that a teacher from Hogwarts would visit Muggle parents to invite students to Hogwarts, but I thought the more traditional sending of an owl would be more exciting for her – especially since Prof. McGonagall was probably busy.
 I typed up a fancy letter, soaked it in tea to give it that parchment look and, after it dried, tucked it under a stuffed owl on my niece’s bedroom floor.
 You can see a copy of my letter here: Harry Potter Party Hogwarts Letter.
 One thing to note is that my niece had only read up to book three at the time, so I didn’t put in much that was past that point, and for sure didn’t put in any spoilers.

 The decorations are always my favourite part.
 I like to start off with thinking about what I already have that can contribute to the theme.
 In this case I had a lot.
-I had Gryffindor baby blankets that I knit, my son’s Halloween costume (Draco Malfoy) from when he was 2-years-old, my deathly hallows necklace, a pen disguised as Harry’s wand, a Professor McGonogall Chocolate Frog card and my trunk of Harry Potter books.
+I had Gryffindor baby blankets that I knit, my son’s Halloween costume (Draco Malfoy) from when he was 2-years-old, my deathly hallows necklace, a pen disguised as Harry’s wand, my copy of The Tales of Beedle the Bard, a Professor McGonogall Chocolate Frog card and my trunk of Harry Potter books.
 Of course candles and lanterns also improve the magical mood!

 I have to show you this picture, circa 2013, because he is SO CUTE!!There’s also so much you can do just with signage.
 I colour printed these. and used rolled tape to stick them up.I found this Boggart sign at bethscrafts.
 She has tonnes of great ideas there!